thindil/hunter/README.md

 ### Starting parameter

-You can set directory to view when starting the program by adding it full path to the starting commmand.
+You can set directory to view when starting the program by adding it full path to the starting command.
 For example, to view root directory `/` run the program with `hunter.sh /`

 ### Wrong theme used by the program